pyxnat/pyxnat/doc/advanced_tutorial.rst

 REST hierarchy
 ~~~~~~~~~~~~~~

-pyxnat does not support all the REST resources.
+:mod:`pyxnat` does not support all the REST resources.
 The reasons for this
 is that, some of these resources are still experimental, or do not
 work exactly the same way which would make it difficult to provide a
 consistent interface at the Python level.
 However support for these